-What are the legal obstacles to overcome when litigating charter and corporate air crash cases?
+What are some of the legal obstacles to overcome when litigating charter and corporate air crash cases?

 The aircraft departed from Dayton-Wright Brothers Airport in Dayton, Ohio, and was only two miles away from the Akron airport at the time of the accident.
 Notably, there is no operating tower facility at that airport.
-However, according to the NTSB report, the Akron-Canton Approach Control provided the aircraft with radar vectors for a localizer instrument approach to runway 25.
+However, according to the NTSB report following the crash of Execuflight 1526, the Akron-Canton Approach Control provided the aircraft with radar vectors for a localizer instrument approach to runway 25.

 The report reveals that a flight instructor landed at Akron just prior to the accident and reported his aircraft “broke out at minimums” while on the same approach.
 “Minimums” refers to the minimum weather conditions (cloud ceiling and visibility) required to legally attempt the approach.
 At the time of the crash, conditions were misty with visibility of 1¾ statute miles, a ceiling broken at 600 feet, and an overcast ceiling at 900 feet above ground level (AGL).